DesertDroid/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a test-repo for DataScience course.
+This is a repo for DataScience course.